whoschek/bzfs/README.md

 **--include-snapshot-regex** *REGEX [REGEX ...]*

-*  During replication, include any source ZFS snapshot or bookmark that has a name (i.e. the part after the '@' and '#') that matches at least one of the given include regular expressions but none of the exclude regular expressions.
+*  During replication and deletion, include any source ZFS snapshot that has a name (i.e. the part after the '@') that matches at least one of the given include regular expressions but none of the exclude regular expressions.
 If a snapshot is excluded this decision is never reconsidered because exclude takes precedence over include.